dleontev/dleontev.github.io/pages/bio.md

 I'm Dimitriy, an IT professional with a passion for technology and a drive to continuously learn and improve. 💻

 On this site, you'll find a collection of personal projects and insightful blog posts where I share my IT learning journey and experience.
 I'm always eager to connect with fellow IT professionals and expand my knowledge.

-Let's connect! 🤝
+<a href="https://linkedin.com/dleontev" target="_blank" rel="noopener noreferrer">Let's connect!</a> 🤝

 ## 🧰 Skills